uwe-app/app/site/articles/bundles-introduction.md

 Bundles allow us to package up a website into a standalone executable.
 If publishing a preview version of a website is not ideal bundles can be a good way to get feedback on work in progress by sending it directly.

+> Running executables can be dangerous you should only execute code you trust and send bundles to people that trust you

 By default bundles for each major platform are generated using the [Go][] toolchain (which must be installed).

 To generate a bundle first create a release version then pass the result to the bundle command: